juanjlunar/p-gen/cli/README.md

 `-f, --flat` generates permissions without the Hasura roles mapping.
 It will be a plain array with the permissions without the role separation.

+`-jp, --json-path` indicates the custom location to export the permissions JSON file.

 `-h, --help` prints the help on the terminal

 ## Understanding the config